 First the vein specialist must determine with a thorough ultrasound exam if any of the deeper veins are working improperly and intern, causing the varicose veins to appear.
 If a deeper vein malfunction is discovered, it is good practice to address this problem before or while simultaneously treating the varicose veins.

 As stated above, there are two methods to treat varicose veins.
-Since these veins sit directly beneath the skin, they can be injected with a chemical which causes them to close down.
+Since these veins sit directly beneath the skin, they sometimes can be injected with a chemical which causes them to close down.
 This treatment is called sclerotherapy.
-Alternatively, and perhaps more commonly, the veins can be surgically removed by a microphlebectomy procedure.
+Alternatively, and perhaps more commonly, the veins can be surgically removed altogether by a microphlebectomy procedure.